BlaireLeone/bulma-clean-theme/bear-drama.md

 By: Blaire Hobbs

 Though the present is fraught with hurricanes, floods, and wildfires, the climate crisis isn’t just epic and catastrophic - it is also begrudgingly slow and comprehensive.
 As a global process, climate change indiscriminately impacts everyone and everything including wildlife, which must gradually adapt their behaviors to suit the surrounding environment.
+However, for some populations this may acute growing pains as species and habitats collide.

 California Black Bears are one such species.
-While they are highly adaptable creatures, the rapidly changing environment has driven them further into urbanized and human-food laden places.
-Their new relationship with people is causing acute growing pains, which could put both populations at risk.
+While they are highly adaptable creatures, the rapidly changing environment has driven them further into urbanized and human-food laden places, creating dangerous situations for both the bears and the people living in these environments.

 **California Bears: They're Undeniable**